farhadnowzari/vuetify-confirm-box/README.md

 ```
 **Note:** **Do NOT** forget to add the `vuetify-confirm-box` inside vue.config.js under `transpileDependencies`.
 ## Usage
-Now overall your app you can open the `confirmation box` with the following code from withing other `vue components`.
+Now from every vue component in your app, you can open the `confirmation box` with the following codes.
 ```
 this.$confirm.info("a message", "a title {optional}"); //shows an info box this.$confirm.warning("a message", "a title {optional}"); //shows a warning box